 (3) The Seal is to be affixed by the Registrar or at his or her direction to all awards and orders of the Commission and to such other documents as the Commission may direct.

-(4) An electronic document may have a digital version of the seal embedded within it.
+(4) An electronic document may have a digital version of the Seal embedded within it.

 12. Publication of information and notices